Genetically encoded voltage indicator

 Genetically encoded voltage indicator (or GEVI) is a protein that can sense membrane potential in a cell and relate the change in voltage to a form of output, often fluorescent level.
-It is a promising optogenetic recording tool that enables exporting electrophysiological signals from cultured cells, live animals, and ultimately human brain.
-Examples of notable GEVIs include ArcLight, ASAP1, ASAP3, Archons, SomArchon, and Ace2N-mNeon.
+It is a promising optogenetic recording tool that enables recording of electrophysiological signals from cultured cells and live animals.
+Examples of GEVI families include Quasar/Archon, Ace-mNeon, and ASAP.

 History

-Despite that the idea of optical measurement of neuronal activity was proposed in the late 1960s, the first successful GEVI that was convenient enough to put into actual use was not developed until technologies of genetic engineering had become mature in the late 1990s.
+Even though the idea of optical measurement of neuronal activity was proposed in the late 1960s, the first successful GEVI that was convenient enough to put into actual use was not developed until technologies of genetic engineering had become mature in the late 1990s.
 The first GEVI, coined FlaSh, was constructed by fusing a modified green fluorescent protein with a voltage-sensitive K+ channel (Shaker).
-Unlike fluorescent proteins, the discovery of new GEVIs were seldom inspired by the nature, for it is hard to find an organism which naturally has the ability to change its fluorescence based on voltage.
+Unlike fluorescent proteins, the discovery of new GEVIs are seldom inspired by nature, for it is hard to find an organism which naturally has the ability to change its fluorescence based on voltage.
 Therefore, new GEVIs are mostly the products of genetic and protein engineering.

 Two methods can be utilized to find novel GEVIs: rational design and directed evolution.
-The former method contributes to the most of new GEVI variants, but recent researches using directed evolution have shown promising results in GEVI optimization.
+The former method contributes to the most of new GEVI variants, but recent research using directed evolution have shown promising results in GEVI optimization.

 Structure

-GEVI can have many configuration designs in order to realize voltage sensing function.
-An essential feature of GEVI structure is that it must situate on the cell membrane.
-Conceptually, the structure of a GEVI should permit the function of sensing the voltage difference and reporting it by change in fluorescence.
-Usually, the voltage-sensing domain (VSD) of a GEVI spans across the membrane, and is connected to the fluorescent protein(s).
-However, it is not necessary that sensing and reporting should happen in different structures, e.g. Archons.
+Conceptually, a GEVI should sense the voltage difference across the cell membrane and report it by a change in fluorescence.
+Many different structures can be used for the voltage sensing function, but one essential feature is that it must be imbedded in the cell membrane.
+Usually, the voltage-sensing domain (VSD) of a GEVI spans across the membrane, and is connected to the fluorescent protein (FP).
+However, it is not necessary that sensing and reporting must happen in different structures - see, for example, the Archons.

 By structure, GEVIs can be classified into four categories based on the current findings: (1) GEVIs contain a fluorescent protein FRET pair, e.g. VSFP1, (2) Single opsin GEVIs, e.g. Arch, (3) Opsin-FP FRET pair GEVIs, e.g. MacQ-mCitrine, (4) single FP with special types of voltage sensing domains, e.g. ASAP1.
 A majority of GEVIs are based on the Ciona intestinalis voltage sensitive phosphatase (Ci-VSP or Ci-VSD (domain)), which was discovered in 2005 from the genomic survey of the organism.
-Some GEVIs might have similar components, but with different positioning of them.
+Some GEVIs may have similar components, but in different positions.
 For example, ASAP1 and ArcLight both use a VSD and one FP, but the FP of ASAP1 is on the outside of the cell whereas that of ArcLight is on the inside, and the two FPs of VSFP-Butterfly are separated by the VSD, while the two FPs of Mermaid are relatively close to each other.